Effective as of February 7, 2019

 We may occasionally make changes to this Policy.

-When we make material changes to this Policy, we’ll provide you with prominent notice as appropriate under the circumstances, e.g., by displaying a prominent notice within the Spotify Service or by sending you an email.
+When we make material changes to this Policy, we’ll provide you with prominent notice as appropriate under the circumstances, e.g., by displaying a prominent notice within the Spotify Service or by sending you an email and/or a device notification.
 We may notify you in advance.

 Please, therefore, make sure you read any such notice carefully.

 If you want to find out more about this Policy and how Spotify uses your personal data, please visit the Privacy Center on spotify.com to find out more.

 Thank you for reading our Policy.
 If you have any questions about this Policy, please contact our Data Protection Officer by using the ‘Contact Us’ form on the Privacy Center, emailing email@example.com, or by writing to us at the following address: